Click for Data Doubler kits!

 Most all drives made in the last year are ATA/100 rated (some drives like Maxtors are ATA/133).
-However like ATA/66, ATA/33, etc. - the specification is designed to be backward compatible (note all the ATA/100, etc. drive reports in the Drive Compatibility Database here from even ATA/3 onboard IDE Beige G3s, or older 6500 PowerMacs, etc.) However just like putting PC133 ram in a 100mhz bus system won't make the memory run at 133mhz, a drive with an ATA/100 rating can't make the onboard ATA/33 (B&W G3) or ATA/66 (G4/AGP) interface run at ATA/100 speeds.
+However like ATA/66, ATA/33, etc. - the specification is designed to be backward compatible (note all the ATA/100, etc. drive reports here from even ATA/3 onboard IDE Beige G3s, or older 6500 PowerMacs, etc.) However just like putting PC133 ram in a 100mhz bus system won't make the memory run at 133mhz, a drive with an ATA/100 rating can't make the onboard ATA/33 (B&W G3) or ATA/66 (G4/AGP) interface run at ATA/100 speeds.
 The IDE controller chip has that limit.
 This is just a FYI for those that seem concerned or confused about putting an ATA/100 drive (like most every drive is now) in a Mac with a slower rated interface.

 About "Big Drive" (>137GB) Support:

 As mentioned in the site FAQ (IDE hard drive section) and drive db reports, only the 2002 Quicksilver and later Macs have native "Big Drive" (aka 48Bit addressing) support (when formatted with OS X 10.2.x or later's Disk Utility).